 Want to nail your next tech interview?
 Sign up for our FREE Webinar.

-In this article, we’ll cover a 4-week study plan to help you land that coveted offer from Google.
-Although we strongly recommend that you commence your interview prep at least 8 weeks before your interview, a highly intensive 4-week study plan can work too.
+In this article, we’ll cover the exclusive 4-week Google interview preparation study plan Although we strongly recommend that you commence your interview prep at least 8 weeks before your interview, a highly intensive 4-week study plan can work too.